Jawi Temple

-Jawi temple (Candi Jawi, original name: Jajawa) is a syncretic Hindu-Buddhist candi (temple) dated from late 13th century Singhasari kingdom.
+Jawi temple (Candi Jawi, original name: Jajawa) is a syncretic Hindu-Buddhist candi (temple) dated from the late 13th century Singhasari kingdom.
 The temple is located on the eastern slope of Mount Welirang, Candi Wates village, Kecamatan Prigen, Pasuruan, East Java, Indonesia, approximately 31 kilometers west of Pasuruan city or 41 kilometers south of Surabaya.
-The temple located on the main road between Kecamatan Pandaan – Kecamatan Prigen and Pringebukan.
-The temple was thought to be a Hindu-Buddhist place of worship, however the temple actually was dedicated as mortuary temple to honor King Kertanegara, the last king of Singhasari.
-It is believed that the ashes of the late king were also placed in two more temples, the Singhasari temple and Jago temple.
+The temple is located on the main road between Kecamatan Pandaan – Kecamatan Prigen and Pringebukan.
+The temple was thought to be a Hindu-Buddhist place of worship, however, the temple was dedicated as a mortuary temple to honor King Kertanegara, the last king of Singhasari.
+It is believed that the ashes of the late king were also placed in two more temples, the Singhasari temple and the Jago temple.

 The Nagarakretagama canto 56 mentioned this temple as Jajawa.
 King Kertanegara of Singhasari ordered the construction of this temple to provide a place of worship for the adherents of Shiva-Buddha sect, a syncretic religion patronage by the king.

 Architecture

 The temple compound measured 40 x 60 square meters, enclosed within 2 meters high red brick wall.
 The temple is surrounded by a moat filled with flowering lotus plants.
 The temple measures 24.5 meters high with the base of the structure measured 14.2 x 9.5 meters.
 The temple structure is tall and slender with the tall receding towering roof crowned with the combination pinnacle of cube and stupa.
-The door of the main cella and the main stairs faces east.
+The door of the main cella and the main stairs face east.